What Is Detoxing “Cold Turkey”?

 The first and most important reason to get help with withdrawal symptoms and detoxification is the risk of life-threatening side effects.
-Not all drug or alcohol cessation situations will be life-threatening, but it’s hard to tell what kind of situation you’ll be in until you’re in it.
-With help from a professional, you can have your symptoms monitored and treated as they arise, making the withdrawal process easier to manage.
+Not all drug or alcohol cessation situations will be life-threatening.
+However, it’s hard to tell what kind of situation you’ll be in until you’re in it.
+A professional can monitor your symptoms and treat them as they arise, making the withdrawal process easier to manage.

 The next reason to seek help during detox is the risk of relapsing.
-For instance, if you stop taking an opiate drug, you may make it four or five days without before the symptoms become overbearing and too bothersome to ignore any longer.
+For instance, if you stop using an opiate drug, you may make it four or five days without before the symptoms become overbearing and too bothersome to ignore any longer.
 In a detoxification program, those symptoms could be mitigated to help you through the remaining time of detox.
-However, if you’re at home or alone, you don’t have the help and are more likely to go back to the drug you were taking to relieve those symptoms.
+However, if you’re at home or alone, you don’t have the help you need, making it more likely for you to resort to substance use in order to relieve those symptoms.

-When you do that, you have a high risk of overdose.
-Trying to get rid of withdrawal symptoms quickly may mean you take a higher dose of drugs or drink more than you normally would, and that means you’re at a higher risk of overdosing and landing in the hospital or worse.
-Because of these risks, it’s important to always work with a medical professional when you want to detox; it’s safer for you mentally and physically, and you are in the hands of those who can help if there are complications that you need to overcome.
+In doing so, you may increase your risk of overdose.
+In an effort to get rid of withdrawal symptoms quickly, you may get the urge to use a higher dose of drugs or drink more than you normally would.
+This could lead to an overdose, hospitalization, or even fatal consequences.
+Because of these risks involved with cold turkey detox, it’s important to always work with a medical professional when you want to detox; it’s safer for you mentally and physically.
+It is better to be in the hands of professionals who can help should any complications arise.

 - Delirium tremens

 Of course, there are many other symptoms as well.
-These symptoms, for alcohol cessation, normally arise within 12 to 24 hours after the last drink you’ve had.
-At that point, you may suffer some visual, tactile, or auditory hallucinations.
-They tend to end within 48 hours.
-Don’t confuse these sensations with delirium tremens, though, since DT is a life-threatening condition.
+Alcohol withdrawal symptoms normally arise within 12 to 24 hours after your last drink.
+At that point, individuals may suffer some visual, tactile, or auditory hallucinations.
+These symptoms tend to end within 48 hours.
+(It is important to note that these sensations are not the same as delirium tremens, though, since DT is a life-threatening condition.)

 In a typical withdrawal situation, seizures are possible.
 They tend to strike within 24 to 48 hours after your last drink.
 They can begin as soon as two hours after your last drink.
 If you’ve detoxed in the past, you’re more likely to suffer a seizure if you stop drinking suddenly.

-If you suffer these symptoms, you may be suffering from delirium tremens and need medical help immediately:
+If you experience these symptoms, you may be suffering from delirium tremens and need medical help immediately: